Skip to content

 Why the FCF Matters

 For a complete reference of all 14 symbols that appear in the first compartment, see the GD&T symbols chart.
 For a broader introduction to GD&T including datums, form vs orientation, and when to use GD&T vs ± dimensions, see the GD&T guide.
+If you are applying these callouts to production parts, see the CNC machining capability page for process context.
+Before you send a controlled drawing out for quote, use the RFQ checklist to confirm the datum scheme, basic dimensions, and inspection notes are complete.

 Read Left to Right